nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Single timestamping service approved for use in central server can be configured for security server by invoking ``timestamp`` subcommand as ``xrdsst timestamp init``.

+### 3.5 Initializing token keys and corresponding certificate signing requests

+Token keys for authentication and signatures can be created with ``xrdsst token init-keys``, which creates two keys and generates corresponding certificate signing requests (one for authentication, other for signing).
+The key labels used are conventionally with suffixes ``default-auth-key`` and ``default-sign-key``, if those already exist, they will not be duplicated and command acts as no-op for such security server.